Last Updated on

 In the book The Resilience Factor, Karen Reivich and Andrew Shatté (2002) identify the five typical emotions that are associated with a lack of resilience, namely;

-- sadness or depression
+- Sadness or Depression

-- anxiety or fear
+- Anxiety or Fear

-Please note that these emotions are completely natural to experience from time to time.
+Of course, these emotions are completely natural to experience from time to time.
 The key to recognizing these emotions as indicators of a lack of resilience is whether they are disproportionate to the event (looking back you might catch yourself thinking “that was over the top!”), or if the same event triggers the same emotion repeatedly.

-In such cases, an increase in resilience would be hugely beneficial.
+For those who identify with this description, an increase in resilience would be hugely beneficial.

 11 Reasons Why Organizations Should Pay Attention to Resilience

 For organizations, it is extremely important to understand the indicators of a lack of resilience and teach leaders and employees how to respond to difficult situations in order to increase their resilience.

-Building Resilience At Work And Beyond
+Building Resilience at Work and Beyond

-To quote Mihaly Csikszentmihalyi (2002, p.200):
+To quote renowned positive psychologist Mihaly Csikszentmihalyi (2002, p.200):

 “The ability to take misfortune and make something good come of it is a rare gift.
 Those who possess it (…) are said to have resilience or courage.”

-However, lucky for us, some of the necessary skills of resilience can also be learned when practiced over time.
+While some people certainly seem to be born with the resilience gene, some of the necessary skills of resilience can also be learned when practiced over time.